mwojnars/schemat/django-app/hypertag/core/README.md

 #### Block "import"

-- import NAME -- import from a global context
+1. Import from the global context:

+        import $OBJECT
+        import %TAG
+or
+        from ~ import $OBJECT
+        from ~ import %TAG

+The special import path "~" denotes the current global context of script execution.
+When the `from PATH` clause is omitted the `from ~` path is assumed.
+When a script is imported to another script, the context stays the same for both.

+2. Import from a Python module:

-- from PATH import NAME -- import from a module denoted by PATH, which can be any string consisting of [...] characters that can be correctly interpreted by the currently used Environment subclass
+from PATH import NAME -- import from a module denoted by PATH, which can be any string consisting of [...] characters that can be correctly interpreted by the currently used Environment subclass

+3. Import from a Hypertag script:

+...

+4. Import from a combined Python-Hypertag module:

+...

 ### Comments